entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 119. Parasymphysial plate: detachable tooth whorl (0), long sutured to coronoid (1), short not sutured to coronoid (2).
 > Clement *et al.* (in review), Character 119.

-> - Character 297 in 'early gnathostome phylogeny dataset'. **The states are parts of those of Character 297 in 'early gnathostome phylogeny dataset'.**
+> - Character 297 in 'early gnathostome phylogeny dataset', in part, rephrased.

 > - Clement *et al.* (in review): "Character 119 is linked with character 118."

 > - The coding of *Dianodus* is XX.